Omer-Amin/MoviePlusPlus/README.md

-A powerful and lightweight C++ 2d animation library.
-MoviePlusPlus uses movie-making nomanclature to make reading and writing of code highly intuitive.
+MoviePlusPlus (MPP) is a C++ animation library that uses movie-making nomanclature to make reading and writing of code highly intuitive.